falaimo99/open-voting/website/index.md

 **URI**:

 The dataset itself does not come with a direct URI, as the data is originally published by the ЦИК in HTML table format and then converted into CSV files by Sergey Shpilkin.
-To ensure long-term access and stability, we will upload the CSV files to a public repository such as GitHub, from where users can directly access the data via a stable URI.
+To ensure long-term access and stability, we will upload the CSV files to our public GitHub repository such, from where users can directly access the data via a stable URI.

 **Provenance**: